ScottChiuNYC/daily_challenge/README.md

-# daily_challenge — GitHub-hosted pre-commit hook
+# daily_challenge — GitHub-Hosted Pre-Commit Hook

 A lightweight pre-commit hook that regenerates a yearly activity heatmap from a repository's Git commit history and stages the generated PNG.
 This repository is intended to be referenced directly by other projects via `pre-commit` (no PyPI publication required).